apache/qpid/cpp/README-HA.txt

 ===================

 Up to version 0.20, Qpid provided the `cluster` module to support active-active clustering for Qpid C++ brokers.
+There were some issues with this module.
+It relied on synchronization of too much broker state, so that unrelated changes to the broker often required additional work on the cluster.
+It also had a design that could not take advantage of multiple CPUs - it was effectively single threaded.

-In version 0.20 the `ha` module was introduced supporting active-passive HA clustering.
+In version 0.20 the `ha` module was introduced supporting active-passive HA clustering that does not suffer these problems.
 From version 0.22 the older `cluster` module is no longer available so users will have to migrate to the new `ha` module.

-This document summarizes the differences between the old and new HA modules and the steps to migrate to new HA.
+This note summarizes the differences between the old and new HA modules and the steps to migrate to new HA.
 It assumes you have read the [HA chapter of the C++ Broker Book][chapter-ha]

 Client connections and fail-over